 To do, make sure you are buying a healthy animal.
 Then, make sure the habitat is comfortable in terms of size and temperature.
 Make sure to provide a good diet and constantly monitor its health and comfort.

-Many of the Russian tortoise are caught in the wild, so it might be a good idea to go to a veterinarian right away for a check-up.
+Many of the Russian tortoises for sale are caught in the wild, so it might be a good idea to go to a veterinarian right away for a check-up.
 Usually they are healthy, but stress of a change in environment could have negative consequences.

 Reptile shows have grown more popular, but they have the same issues at pet shops.
 Individual sellers could also be problems because the animals are unhealthy or sometimes don't even arrive.
 Online breeders are more reliable, but also may not have the healthiest of animals.
 The issue with online sellers is the inability to personally pick out tortoise.